raj-patra/Chat-bot/README.md

 # Nicole - The Chat bot

-## Nicole is an intelligent chatbot made out of AIML (Artificial Intelligence Markup Language) files.
+## Nicole is an intelligent chatbot made out of AIML files.

 ### There are two versions in the Repository-